VaLeRiEe37/TSWD-portfolio/ass3&4.md

 - Data Source: [Bureau of Labor Statistics](https://www.bls.gov/opub/reports/minimum-wage/2021/home.htm)

 ### Step two: critique the data visualization
-You should include any insights you gained from the critique method, and what it led you to think about when considering the redesign.

 The data visualization effectively communicates the geographic distribution of minimum wage earners across the United States, a strong aspect that stands out at first glance.
 The map is suitably used for this data type, and the color gradient highlights state differences, meriting an 8 out of 10 for usefulness and a 7 out of 10 for intuitiveness, as the color shades chosen could be improved for clarity.